 Lesson Plans: Keep ‘em Simple, Silly

-When we sat down to discuss the lesson, I acknowledged all the thought and effort that had gone into it.
+When we sat down to discuss, I acknowledged all the thought and effort that had gone into her lesson plans.
 I could only imagine how much time it had taken to make the entrance tickets, anchor charts, and exit tickets.
-Not to mention creating the lesson plan itself.

 But hard work doesn’t always guarantee results.
 In terms of student outcomes, this lesson was a major flop.
-While there were some positive elements to the lesson, it just didn’t make sense for so many activities to be crammed into one period.
+While there were some positive elements, it just didn’t make sense to cram so many activities into one period.

 The teacher explained that her school had just switched from 45 minute to 90-minute periods, and many teachers worried about how they would fill so much time.
-To help with the transition, the school had hired a planning consultant to train teachers on a ten-part template for their longer periods.
+To help with the transition, the school had hired a planning consultant to train teachers on a ten-part template for their lesson plans.

-The ten-part planning template was a way to break the period down into manageable chunks.
+The ten-part planning template was designed to break the period down into manageable chunks.
 While this may have made it easier to fill up time, it did little to ensure that lessons were effective.
 In fact, it almost guaranteed the opposite.

-A good lesson is like a story.
+A good lesson is like a good story.
 It has an engaging opening, a purposeful middle, and a clarifying end.
-John Van de Walle developed the three part lesson for math instruction, but the idea applies to any subject area.
+John Van de Walle developed the three-part workshop model for math instruction, but the workshop model can be used in any subject area.

 Part I: Engage and Inspire

 Starting a lesson by building engagement might be the most important part.
 Students care when they feel connected.
-When they don’t care, whatever comes after tends to be easily forgotten.
+When they don’t care, whatever comes after will be easily forgotten.

 I tend to focus on two types of connections: prior knowledge and relevance.